putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 imageAlt: "Image of a tiny stormtrooper among giant redwoods."
 promo: "Stormtroopers went into the woods.
 Something was waiting."
 ---
- A _uthor’s note: What if one of the pre-eminent directors of our time, Werner Herzog, had been tasked with directing_ The Return of the Jedi? _What type of story might he choose to tell?
-That’s the basic idea here.
-You can find more about this in the <a href="/2019/12/supplemental-materials.html">supplemental materials</a>._

-<p>&nbsp;</p>

-### Part 1 |  Into the Woods
+### Into the Woods

 **“Are we still** waiting?”

-This was the fifth member of the squad of stormtroopers in the cargo hold to come forward to the cockpit.
-Maybe it was the same one.
-To most Imperial officers like the shuttle captain, Stormtroopers may as well be clone troopers.
-They all looked the same, even with their helmets off.
-Sounded the same too.
-Always going on about their mission and the Empire.
+This was the fifth time time the lieutenant had come forward to the cockpit.
+Maybe it was a different one.
+Most Imperial officers, like the shuttle captain, paid little attention to Stormtroopers.
+They may as well be clone troopers.
+The trooper's officer corps were of little use either.

+Anyway, both pilots were occupied.
 The Imperial shuttle _Arrik_ had been waiting for some time as the shuttle ahead of them dealt with some sort of issue.

 He looked over at his co-pilot, who was doing most of the piloting at the moment.
 Even though they were in a holding pattern, he expected nothing less than vigilance from his second.
 He gave his co-pilot a _deal with this I’m busy_ look.